-So you do not have to suffer in the attempt which is basically what has happened to me when I started.
+So you do not have to suffer in the attempt, which is what had happened to me when I started.

-The first thing is that I thought to use anything else then WordPress and it came out to be not working, i wanted to use one of those drag and drop site, but to actually be a professional in this I soon realize only a WordPress site can give me all the options needed.
+The first thing is that I thought to use anything else then WordPress, and it came out to be not working.
+I wanted to use one of that drag and drop site type, but to be a professional in this, I soon realize only a WordPress site can give me all the options needed.